 Use the online contact form to send your questions, comments or suggestions.
 To talk to a librarian directly, call 248-437-6431 during library hours .
 If you are calling to renew a book, you may call our automated toll free hotline at 888-672-8983.
 This service is available 24/7 but you must know your library card number and PIN .

 The general collection in the library consists of thousands of fiction and non-fiction items for adults, teens and kids.
 In order to check-out items from the library you must first apply for a library card (see: lending information ).
 To search all items in our collection, go to our catalogs page and click on library catalog.
 Once you have a library card you may use it at any of the 53 participating libraries in our network.

 Check out the library’s collection of Book Club Kits .
 Each kit can be checked out for 6 weeks and includes 10 copies of a title selected by one of our librarians, as well as a discussion guide filled with resources to spark conversation.
-The kits were made possible through a generous donation by the Friends of the Salem-South Lyon District Library.
-Their continued support will allow the library to purchase additional titles throughout the year.
+Additional titles will be purchased throughout the year.
 Our librarians can also help your group locate author interviews and discussion questions, recommend titles, and assist with getting multiple copies of a book.

 Our online digital media collection allows you to download e-books and audiobooks.
 To search all items in our digital media collection, go to our catalogs page and click on digital media catalog.

 SSLDL has dedicated a corner of the youth area to early learning resources and activities.
 It includes a listening station and early learning kits.
 The listening station enables children to read along with a story as they listen to it through a sound dome.
 Early learning kits include a variety of books, audiovisual aids, and fun activities centered on different themes.
 These themes include colors, shapes, time and more.